 Citizen-centric digital public services are services that are simple, reliable, accessible, fair, and effective.
 They’re services developed alongside citizens, tested on diverse groups, and optimized for ease of use.

 Citizen-centric digital service delivery describes public sector digital services that place a core focus on the wants, needs, and expectations of citizens.
 It’s the public sector’s version of the private sector’s trend towards customer experience optimization.

 Just like Amazon guides its customers to shop for products and makes the process seamless and convenient, citizen-centric services help citizens achieve their goals.

 The move towards citizen-centricity in government is an essentially democratic one.
 It involves not only creating the services citizens want, but also those they can easily use and can count on when they need them most.

-The benefits of citizen-centric services and digital public service delivery are manifold.
+The benefits of citizen-centric services and digitizing public services are manifold.
 Effective digital public services:

 - Save citizens time: Citizens & businesses spend 50% less time interacting with public administration when done digitally.
 Plus, the 24/7 accessibility of digital services means the public service can fit citizens’ schedules.